vimagick/dockerfiles/scrapyd/README.md

 [pillow][6] is the Python Imaging Library to support the ImagesPipeline.

-This image is based on `debian:stretch`, 6 latest python packages are installed:
+This image is based on `debian:buster`, 6 latest python packages are installed:

 - `scrapy`: git+https://github.com/scrapy/scrapy.git
 - `scrapyd`: git+https://github.com/scrapy/scrapyd.git